 - Published our Qualitative Research Study in partnership with the University of Texas at San Antonio on Veterans day.

-- Hit 14,000 users through podcasting, email list, and social media groups.
+- Hit 14,000 users through podcasting, email, and social media groups.

 - Performed The Commander-In-Chief Giveaway, connected veteran-owned businesses, influencers, creators, and growth-minded veterans. (reached a total of 70,000+ online)